imubarak234/Portfolio-version/README.md

 Portfolio: mobile version

 A big step towards finishing my portfolio website.
-The code so far includes a simple layout of mobile version of my portfolio.
-This include a header, welcome note and completed projects.
+The code so far includes a simple layout of the Desktop and mobile version of my portfolio.
+This include a header, welcome note and completed projects section and contact form.
 Some photos where displayed to give more life to the website.

 Built with
 HTML